kaizen-ai/kaizenflow/documentation/general/zenhub.md

 - When working on an issue
   - Make sure the issue is assigned to you / you and other people who are working on it
-  - Make sure the issue belongs to the current sprint
   - Make sure the issue is properly estimated
     - If the difficulty of the issue changes while you are working on it, update its estimate
   - Make sure the issue is situated in the correct Pipeline
+- When an Issue is being reviewed
+  - Make sure it is added to the current Sprint milestone
+  - If an issue requires a PR, make sure the PR is connected to the issue

 ## Story Points aka Task Estimation